laurencelundblade/QCBOR/doc/Building.md

 Indefinite lengths are a feature of CBOR that makes encoding simpler and the decoding more complex.
-They allow the encoder to not have to know the length of a string, map or array when they start encoding it.
+They allow the encoder to not have to know the length of a string, map, or array when they start encoding it.
 Their main use is when encoding has to be done on a very constrained device.
-Conversely when decoding on a very constrained device, it is good to prohibit use of indefinite lengths so the decoder can be smaller.
+Conversely, when decoding on a very constrained device, it is good to prohibit use of indefinite lengths so the decoder can be smaller.

-The QCBOR decode API processes both definite and indefinite lengths with the same API, except to decode indefinite-length strings a storage allocator must be configured.
+The QCBOR decode API processes both definite and indefinite lengths with the same API, except that to decode indefinite-length strings, a storage allocator must be configured.

-To reduce the size of the decoder define `QCBOR_DISABLE_INDEFINITE_LENGTH_STRINGS` particularly if you are not configuring a storage allocator.
+To reduce the size of the decoder, define `QCBOR_DISABLE_INDEFINITE_LENGTH_STRINGS`, particularly if you are not configuring a storage allocator.

-Further reduction can be by defining `QCBOR_DISABLE_INDEFINITE_LENGTH_ARRAYS` which will result in an error when an indefinite-length map or array arrives for decoding.
+Further reduction can be acheived by defining `QCBOR_DISABLE_INDEFINITE_LENGTH_ARRAYS`, which will result in an error when an indefinite-length map or array arrives for decoding.

 `QCBOR_DISABLE_UNCOMMON_TAGS` is removed from QCBOR v2.
-It didn't save very much and you can get the same effect by not installing the tag content handlers.
+It didn't save very much, and you can get the same effect by not installing the tag content handlers.

 `QCBOR_DISABLE_EXP_AND_MANTISSA` disables the decoding of decimal